-Stage 3 and beyond - we are seeking to have the site rezoned through the NSW Department of Planning and allow a mixed used village style development, currently impossible to achieve under our R2 low density residential zoning.
-Ideally we would also be able to include more diverse housing types as well as some commercial and retail activities.
-Until we have more flexibility regarding the planning rules by which we are bound, stage 3 is just ideas bubbling away in the background.
+There are not yet any active plans for Stage 3 and beyond, but we have been seeking to have the site rezoned through the NSW Department of Planning to allow a mixed used village-style development.
+This will allow us to include more diverse housing types as well as some commercial and retail activities.